shannenlolol/SG_Routing_UI_SL/docs/Test Procedures.md

 1. Expand the sidebar (not collapsed).
 2. Search for a valid route and observe the map view after it loads.
 3. Collapse the sidebar to the compact rail.
-4. Search for another valid route and observe the map view after it loads.
-5. Go to **Blockages** tab and refresh blockages.
+4. Go to **Blockages** tab and refresh blockages.
-6. Click a blockage from the list to focus it.
+5. Click a blockage from the list to focus it.
-7. Repeat step 6 once with sidebar expanded and once with sidebar collapsed.
+6. Repeat step 5 once with sidebar expanded and once with sidebar collapsed.

 **Expected Results:**